What is this training about?

 This example uses hyperlinks to give the user control over the order they view content.

 This example uses triggered animations to create a hotspot style image.

-This examples users triggered animations to create a simple formative quiz questions.
+This example uses triggered animations to create simple formative quiz questions.

 This example uses triggered animations to create an interactive flowchart.